nowaythatworked/auth-astro/README.md

 # Usage

 Your authentication endpoints now live under `[origin]/api/auth/[operation]`.
-You can change the prefix in the configuation.
+You can change the prefix in the configuration.

 ## Accessing your configuration

-In case you need to access your auth configuartion, you can always import it by
+In case you need to access your auth configuration, you can always import it by
 ```ts
 import authConfig from 'auth:config'
 ```